Across the Aisle

 By Across the Aisle

-Across the Aisle is a podcast for people who love the performing arts but don’t get along as much as they would like to.
-If you’re looking to be inspired to see more shows, to have the theatre going experience demystified or would like to live vicariously through our show going hosts please subscribe on your favourite podcasting app or listen here.
+Across the Aisle is a podcast for people who love the arts but don't get along as much as they would like to.
+If you're looking to be inspired to see more exhibitions, film, theatre, or would like to live vicariously through our show going hosts, please subscribe to our back catalogue on your favourite podcasting app or listen here.

 Ep 48 - FINALE - Daddy, Blood Quantum